The Vaccination Debate

 Lastly, the right to “informed consent” is an ethical principle in medicine.
 It is the process of getting permission before conducting any healthcare intervention on a person.
 The fact that some states are now wanting to implement a 100% mandatory vaccination schedule goes against this medical principle and seems to add fuel to the fire for the anti-vaccine camp.

 So, where does that leave us?

-No one will argue against Mary Glodé, M.D., professor of pediatrics at the University of Colorado in Denver who states “immunizations are simply one of the greatest public-health achievements.”
-However, expert immunology researchers also admit “for the immune molecules that we know are important, almost nothing is understood about their mechanism,” highlighting there is much more to immunity than merely the antibody response of vaccines.6
+No one will argue against Mary Glodé, M.D., professor of pediatrics at the University of Colorado in Denver who states “immunizations are simply one of the greatest public health achievements.”
+However, expert immunology researchers also admit that “for the immune molecules that we know are important, almost nothing is understood about their mechanism,” highlighting there is much more to immunity than merely the antibody response of vaccines.6

 The bottom line: I believe an open discussion with your family and doctor will lead to the best plan for you.